JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * Virtual parallel input can be accepted by CC#19 (General Purpose Controller 4).
 This is useful to control commands in user32.c from MIDI IN, e.g., playing Music code.

+* Modulation, low-frequency oscillator, is implemented.
+CC#1 sets changing speed (delta) of frequency and CC#16 sets range (interval) of highest-lowest frequency.

+* Pitch bending is implemented.
+Range is fixed within appx. +-5 semitones.

 ## Sound

-* Sine Wave (Program 0 in MIDI IN): Scale range is A1 to C7.
+* Sine Wave (Program 0 in MIDI IN, [Note Name]_SIN[L/M/S/T] in Music Code): Scale range is A1 to C7.

-* Sawtooth Wave (Program 1 in MIDI IN): Scale range is A1 to C7.
+* Sawtooth Wave (Program 1 in MIDI IN, [Note Name]_SAW[L/M/S/T] in Music Code): Scale range is A1 to C7.

-* Square Wave (Program 2 in MIDI IN): Scale range is A1 to C8.
+* Square Wave (Program 2 in MIDI IN, [Note Name]_SQU[L/M/S/T] in Music Code): Scale range is A1 to C8.
 High notes are possible.

-* Noise (Program 3 in MIDI IN): No Scale (Keys A1 to C6 are used).
+* Noise (Program 3 in MIDI IN, [Number]_NOI[L/M/S/T] in Music Code): No Scale (Keys A1 to C6 are used).

-* Triangle Wave (Program 4 in MIDI IN): Scale range is A1 to C7.
+* Triangle Wave (Program 4 in MIDI IN, [Note Name]_TRI[L/M/S/T] in Music Code): Scale range is A1 to C7.

-* Distortion Wave (Program 5 in MIDI IN): Scale range is A1 to C7.
+* Distortion Wave (Program 5 in MIDI IN, [Note Name]_DIS[L/M/S/T] in Music Code): Scale range is A1 to C7.
 Sound colors of notes differ on each power on.

+* Music code is a set of unique macros (predefinitions) of sound types and music notes.
+These macros are stored in share/include/snd32/musiccode.h.

+* Low-frequency oscillator can be controlled not only in MIDI IN as modulation, but also in user32.c directly.
+	 * Value of `SND32_MODULATION_DELTA` sets changing speed (delta) of frequency.
+This value immediately affects the outgoing sound.
+This value varies between PWM mode and PCM mode.
+Use `delta_multiplier` to adjust value for the same changing speed between two modes.
+	 * Value of `SND32_MODULATION_RANGE` sets range (interval) of highest-lowest frequency.
+This value affects the sound after changing note of Music code.

+* The sampling rate is adjusted to 3.1680Khz in A4.
+This rate varies on each note, depending on share/include/snd32/soundadjust.h.

 ## Draft